ConsciousEnergy/Super-Force-Analysis/Experimental_Designs.md

 ## Hypothesis

-The hypothesis is that LENR experiments, which involve lattice-assisted nuclear reactions at relatively low temperatures, may exhibit signs of a unifying field that integrates the four fundamental forces of nature.
+The hypothesis is that LENR experiments, which involve condensed matter hydrogen, may exhibit signs of a unifying field that integrates the four fundamental forces of nature.
 This could manifest as unexpected energy yields or novel particle interactions that cannot be fully explained by conventional physics.

 ## Materials and Apparatus